Church of the Incarnation Wedding

 Bride and Groom First Look

 As if to stress the timelessness of this wedding, both Rod and Marian have a very traditional style about them.
-The suit and the dress they bought had a 50’s flair that tied in seamlessly with Rod’s 1948 Packard.
-By choosing my angles and camera settings with care, I did my best to omit contemporary distractions around the car during their first look.
-I knew this would help insulate the images and help contribute a more timeless style for their album.
+The suit and the dress they chose had a 50’s flair that tied in seamlessly with Rod’s 1948 Packard he meticulously restored himself.

 Church of the Incarnation Wedding Ceremony

 This church of the incarnation wedding was super small and consisted of only my uncle, his bride and their kids.
 To put this in perspective, if you include the reverend and myself, there was only nine of us in the whole church.
-Super small ceremonies like this is what I’d consider an elopement style wedding.
 I much prefer small intimate weddings like this over the more popular mega events that are very popular these days.

 Rod & Marian's Wedding Reception

-The following day they hosted a very small reception at their home with close friends and family.
+The following day Rod and Marian hosted a very small reception at their home with close friends and family.
 It’s always humbling for me to photograph my own family’s weddings.
-The experience always has a tendency to re ground me in the importance of what I’m doing for clients who aren’t my family.
+The experience always has a tendency to re-ground me in the importance of what I’m doing for clients who aren’t my family.